 With over 3 million active players, Pickleball has become one of the fastest growing sports in the USA.
 It has gained tremendous popularity as it is appealing to people of all ages and sports’ tastes.
 This game can be learned in minutes but takes years to master.
 Major reasons for this are its complex serving rules and styles.

-Many amateurs and semi-pro Pickleball players either err in serving properly or don't know about serving styles.
-So in this article, we will tell you about major Pickleball serving rules along with the forms to use.
+Many amateurs and semi-pro Pickleball players either err in serving properly or don't know about rules of legal pickleball serving styles.
+So in this article, we will tell you about the major rules of legal Pickleball serves along with the forms to use..

 But first, let's know the basics of this game.
 So let's dive right in.

 Pickleball is a racquet sport that involves hitting a ball back and forth over a net.
 This game is a combination of elements of tennis, badminton and table tennis.